 As a professional photographer, my clients often ask for advice on how to prepare for a session.
-In this article, I will provide 3 tips to help you get an awesome professional portrait of yourself.
-Careful preparation will help ensure success and allow us to help you create something special.
+In this brief article, I will provide 3 tips to help you get an awesome professional portrait of yourself.
+Careful preparation will help ensure success and allow us to work together to help create something special.

 Tip #1 – Wardrobe

 Although some might say “it’s just a headshot,” the little details matter.
 We want you to give careful consideration to your wardrobe choices.

 The safe bet is to bring some different options to see what photographs best.
 Do you want a more casual look or more formal?
 What is the standard for your industry or the field you are entering.